-Provider Network: Refers to all Behavioral Health Providers and SUD providers that are directly under contract with the MSHN PIHP to provide services and/or supports through direct operations or through subcontractors.
+Provider Network: refers to CMH agencies and all Behavioral Health Providers that are directly under contract with the MSHN PIHP to provide services and/or supports through direct operations or through CMH subcontractors.

 Recovery: A journey of healing and change allowing a person to live a meaningful life in a community of their choice, while working toward their full potential.